The Chakra System

 Engage your quadriceps (the front thigh muscles) and draw them up toward the ceiling.
 Do not lock your knees; keep them slightly bent.
 Bring your weight to the balls of your feet.
 Keep your hips aligned over your ankles.
 Slightly lift and lengthen your torso with each inhalation.
 Hold the pose for up to one minute.
 Exhale as you release into Uttanasana.
 Repeat 5-10 times.

 Affirmations refer to the practice of positive thinking and self-empowerment.
 It allows you to have a positive mental attitude towards daily stresses in our lives and that we will achieve success in anything.

 Affirmations can be repeated to ourselves out loud or in our thoughts.
 Through repetition, our minds take these affirmations and make it part of our identity, positive or negative.
 It is important to state affirmations in positive and in present time.

-Positive affirmations for the heart chakra would include some of the following phrases:
+Positive affirmations for the third eye chakra would include some of the following phrases:

-Listening to music in the note of F or listening to nature sounds such as thunder can be very beneficial to healing and balancing the heart chakra.
+Listening to music in the note of A or listening to nature sounds can be very beneficial to healing and balancing the third eye chakra.
 Other music such as binaural beats and solfeggio frequencies also help for this chakra.
-There are many resources online that are geared to healing and balancing the heart chakra.
+There are many resources online that are geared to healing and balancing the third eye chakra.